suixinsuo/olympus-protocol/docs/Using Components.md

 b) Then we check the rates and prepare the amounts array.
 The rates are provided by the exchange provider from real tokens price.
 In the local test, we can call our mockupKyber which will provide us the mock rates for the tokens.
 We will set the amounts array to 0.5eth for each token (1 ETH in total)
-c) The first time we buy, token get initialize and the trading interval initialized.
+c) The first time we buy, the trading interval gets initialized for each token.
 The second time the trading interval gets added (so it shall also succeed).
 Finally, the third trial shall revert.
 d) We add `calc.waitSeconds` to make sure we can operate with the token within the next test.